As I mentioned in my last post the goal of this blog is help others improve their businesses through branding and the web…

 So I used the rest of the holiday I had been squirrelling away for an opportunity such as this to head back down to London for a newly agreed two week work experience.
 Sweet!

 At this point I was expecting nothing.
-Just the experience and being able tell prospective employers I’d worked at a world renown advertising agency, however short it was, was enough for me and a step in the right direction.
-But after a week long job trial in the second half of my experience they offered me a job in their studio, working in the pre-press department.
+Just the experience and being able to tell prospective employers I’d worked at a world renown advertising agency, however short it was, was enough for me and a step in the right direction.
+But after a week-long job trial in the second half of my experience they offered me a job in their studio, working in the pre-press department.

 Woop!
 I was so happy!
 Super happy.

 All the hard work and persistence had payed off.
 It wasn’t quite my dream design job yet but I was in the right area and on the winding road to being a design superstar in the capital.
 At least that was the plan and what I hoped for at the time.

 - Anything worth achieving usually requires a lot of long term effort.

 - You have to be willing to put yourself out and make sacrifices to get what you want.

 - You make you own luck by positioning yourself ready to exploit opportunity.

 M&C Saatchi was great place to work.
 Huge fancy offices in the middle of Soho with a desk looking straight down Carnaby Street, company wide meetings in France, parties in trendy Soho clubs, popular music groups paid to perform in the giant company atrium, a luxury Italian coffee machine the size of my student kitchen.
 There was just one thing.